 RREF is the charity I set up to raise funds to hire professional teachers. $8,000 funds one teacher’s salary for a year.
-We want to hire three full time teachers for 2017.

 Ultimately, the goal is to provide a path to university to every refugee student who is willing to do the work.
 A secondary goal is to keep these kids in school, and away from traffickers.
 Each of these kids has the potential go out and be a positive force for change in the world.
 But they need teachers.
 A donation to RREF pays for their teachers.

 RREF is recognized as a 501c3 charity by the IRS as of August 19, 2016.
 All donations are tax deductible for US taxpayers.